jyn626/serein/README.md

 > in development.

  # Serein
-Windows XP themed minimalist music player, inspired by old UI aesthetics.
+Serein is a Windows XP themed minimalist and compact music player, inspired by old UI aesthetics.

 ## License